Polestar 1: Exterior

 Practically all exterior panels of the Polestar 1 upper body, including doors, bonnet and boot-lid, are made of carbon fibre reinforced polymer (CFRP) for maximum stiffness, torsional rigidity and lightness.
 Polestar claim that using steel panels would have increased the car's weight by 500 lb.

 The Polestar 1 has a standard-fitted active rear spoiler delivering high-speed downforce on the rear axle.
 It automatically raises from its integrated flush position when the speed exceeds 100 km/h and is retracted when the speed is reduced below 70 km/h.

 Polestar 1 comes with a fixed panoramic glass roof, stretching all the way from the top of the windscreen to the upper edge of the rear window.

 The tyre sizes are 275/30 R21 for the front and 295/30 R21 for the rear.
-The Polestar 1 is available in six colors: Space, Snow, Midnight, Osmium, Osmium Grey, and Magnesium, with two options for the interior: Charcoal with Zinc for the seats or full Charcoal.
-Three options are available for the rims: Diamond Cut, Glossy Black, and Matte Black.
+The Polestar 1 was available in six colors: Space, Snow, Midnight, Osmium, Osmium Grey, and Magnesium, with two options for the interior: Charcoal with Zinc for the seats or full Charcoal.
+Three options were available for the rims: Diamond Cut, Glossy Black, and Matte Black.

 The exterior styling of the Polestar 1 (and the Volvo Concept Coupé that preceded it) was later used in the design of the current-generation Volvo S60.